walbourn/walbourn.github.io/_posts/2013-08-20-living-without-d3dx.md

 <strong>Related:</strong> <a href="https://aka.ms/dxsdk">Where is the DirectX SDK?</a>, <a href="https://walbourn.github.io/directx-sdks-of-a-certain-age/">DirectX SDKs of a certain age</a>, <a href="https://walbourn.github.io/dxut-for-win32-desktop-update/">DXUT for Win32 Desktop Update</a>, <a href="https://walbourn.github.io/directx-sdk-samples-catalog/">DirectX SDK Samples Catalog</a>, <a href="https://walbourn.github.io/directx-sdk-tools-catalog/">DirectX SDK Tools Catalog</a>

-<strong>CodePlex: </strong>All CodePlex links below will redirect to the Microsoft organizational section of GitHub as CodePlex has been <a href="https://devblogs.microsoft.com/bharry/shutting-down-codeplex">shutdown</a>.
+<strong>CodePlex: </strong>All CodePlex links will redirect to the Microsoft organizational section of GitHub as CodePlex has been <a href="https://devblogs.microsoft.com/bharry/shutting-down-codeplex">shutdown</a>.

 <h1>General Helpers</h1>

 The <a href="https://walbourn.github.io/directxtk/">DirectX Tool Kit</a> provides a number of helpers that are designed to simplify Direct3D 11 programming in the tradition of the original D3DX library.
-You can find the library on <a href="http://go.microsoft.com/fwlink/?LinkId=248929">CodePlex</a> and <a href="https://github.com/Microsoft/DirectXTK">GitHub</a>.
+You can find the library on <a href="https://github.com/Microsoft/DirectXTK">GitHub</a>.

 <table border="1">
 <tbody>